manoverboard/AndrewBoardman/about.md

   link: google.com
 about-content: “To see a World in a Grain of Sand<br>And a Heaven in a Wild Flower,<br>Hold Infinity in the palm of your hand<br>And Eternity in an hour.”<br>-William Blake,
+  <a href="https://www.poetryfoundation.org/poems/43650/auguries-of-innocence" title="full
-  <em>Augeries of Innocence</em> (c.
-1803)<br><br>What exists beyond our mere shadows?
+  poem"><em>Augeries of Innocence</em></a> (c.
+1803)<br><br>What exists beyond our
+  mere shadows?
 How is the infinite reflected in the continuum of history's unfolding triumphs and tragedies?
 How do we design our own answers?
 These are the questions that challenge me in my work and my practice.<br><br>Who am I?
 I manage a design studio called Manoverboard.
 We focus on helping  drive social change through human-centered design and digital strategy.
 The business started in 2002 out of my apartment in Brooklyn.
-  At Manoverboard, I design interfaces, plan projects and send a lot of emails.<br><br>What else?
+At Manoverboard, I design interfaces, plan projects and send a lot of emails.
+In my spare time, I draw and write.
+I'm developing a book on design responsibility.
+  And I have a family that I adore. <br><br>What else?
 I cut my teeth designing Barneys New York’s first e-commerce site.
 I have a degree from Brown University and an MFA from SUNY Albany.
 I also received a Fulbright Fellowship and a NYFA Fellowship.
-I also worked at The Rockefeller Foundation for many years.<br><br>Today, I live in Winnipeg, Canada.
-It took 13.8 billion years for me to get here.<br><br>You can contact me at <a href="mailto:andrew@manoverboard.com" title="">andrew@manoverboard.com</a>
+  I also worked at The Rockefeller Foundation for many years.
+Today, I live in Winnipeg, Canada.
+It took 13.8 billion years for me to get here.
+You can contact me at <a href="mailto:andrew@manoverboard.com" title="">andrew@manoverboard.com</a>
 menu:
   navigation:
     identifier: _about